 Earlobe repair is a reconstructive plastic surgery procedure to correct split, ripped, torn, drooping, stretched-out or unusually large earlobes.
 While not often discussed in the media, it is one of the most common procedures performed by plastic surgeons.
-Dr. Mark Deutsch regularly provides earlobe repair to both men and women in the Atlanta area.
+Mark Deutsch, MD, FACS, regularly provides earlobe repair to both men and women in the Atlanta area.

 Reasons for an Earlobe Repair

 People opt to have earlobe repairs for a variety of reasons.
 Some patients want to correct hereditary or congenital deformities; they may have been born with overly large or deformed earlobes and be very self-conscious about it.

 More often, though, Dr. Deutsch performs this surgery to repair some damage to the earlobes.
 Because the earlobes are soft and pliable—they are mainly composed of skin and fat and have no cartilage—they are prone to tearing or becoming elongated over time.
 Usually, the damage is due to one of three primary causes:

 Wearing very large or heavy pierced earrings.

 Pierced earrings that are very large or heavy can pull on the earlobe, stretching the original ear-piercing hole.
 Habitually using large earrings can cause the tear to get longer and longer until it eventually splits the lobe down the middle.
 At the very least, the lobes can become droopy or stretched out.
 Having a piercing that’s close to the bottom of the earlobe can cause earrings to rip through the earlobe even more quickly.
 Additionally, the overall aging process, which causes almost all body tissues to sag, can also affect the earlobe, compounding the effects of prolonged heavy earring use.